Mingyuee88/Mingyuee88.github.io/_posts/2022-06-26-wide_tables.md

 Models trained through supervised fine-tuning are better equipped to understand human intentions and provide more accurate and reasonable answers in various conversational scenarios.
 Key advantages include higher accuracy due to training on annotated data, which enables the model to respond to questions more precisely.
 Additionally, these models enhance usability by adapting to a broader range of real-world situations, ultimately improving the user experience.

-**For Self learning**: If you wish to delve deeper into supervised finetuning, consider using open-source tools (such as Hugging Face) to load a pretrained model and finetune it with your own dataset!
+**For self learning**: If you wish to delve deeper into supervised finetuning, consider using open-source tools (such as Hugging Face) to load a pretrained model and finetune it with your own dataset!